Are You Stopping Yourself From Getting Slim?

 Getting thin and staying thin is more than physical.
 You have to change the way you think and feel.
 Emotions and losing weight go together.

 In a recent survey, psychologists named emotions as their clients’ “top obstacle” to slimming.
 Over one thousand licensed psychologists, also referred to emotional eating as well as food selection and lifestyle among the common challenges their clients faced.
+Find out more from the NHS Eat Well campaign.

 Emotional eating is when you eat, especially comfort foods in response to feelings and emotion, and not out of being hungry.
 This is often to suppress or soothe negative emotions.
 And when we learn that food can give us control and comfort, it can become a habit.